DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 ## Mac Settings

-<span style="color:#f8f8f2;">Go to your System Preferences, Security & Privacy, and please review all your settings.
+<span style="color:#f8f8f2;">Go to your System Preferences, Security & Privacy, and please review all your settings.</span>

-Most of the time I use Mac, but the general rules are:
+<span style="color:#f8f8f2;">Most of the time I use Mac, but the general rules are:

 * Your Firewall should definitely be on.
 * If you travel a lot, or somebody else uses your laptop too, turn on FileVault (or device encryption).